 🥜 Ingredients needed

 You won't find any unusual ingredients in these no-bake chocolate peanut butter oatmeal bars.
-In fact, you'll only need 6 items to make them!
+In fact, just like my peanut butter twix bars, you'll only need 6 ingredients to make them!

 Notes about the ingredients